Kansas City Public Schools: Missouri v. Jenkins

 Missouri v.
-Jenkins is a case decided by the United States Supreme Court.
+Jenkins is a case decided by the U.S. Supreme Court.
 On June 12, 1995, the court, in a 5–4 decision, overturned a district court ruling that required the state of Missouri to correct de facto racial inequality in schools by funding salary increases and remedial education programs.

 School closings since the 1980s

-In the 1980s, 1990s, and 2000s KCMSD closed at least 30 buildings.
+In the 1980s, 1990s, and 2000s, KCMSD closed at least 30 buildings.
 Some buildings were sold, some demolished, and some abandoned.
-In 2010 district superintendent John Covington submitted a plan calling for the closure of 29 of the district's remaining 61 schools.
-During that year almost half of the KCMO schools closed.
-By that year many students, instead of attending district schools, attended charter schools, private schools, parochial schools, and schools in suburban school districts.
-As of 2010 the school district had less than 18,000 students, half of its enrollment in 2000 and 25% of its peak population in the 1960s.
+In 2010, district superintendent John Covington submitted a plan calling for the closure of 29 of the district's remaining 61 schools.
+During that year, almost half of the KCMO schools closed.
+By that year, many students, instead of attending district schools, attended charter schools, private schools, parochial schools, and schools in suburban school districts.
+As of 2010, the school district had less than 18,000 students, half of its enrollment in 2000 and 25% of its peak population in the 1960s.

 Transfer of schools to Independence in 2007-2008

 In November 2007, the voters of the Independence Public School District and the Kansas City, Missouri School District voted for seven schools (one high school, one middle school, and five elementary schools) to be taken over by the Independence School District.
 Victor Callahan, a state senator, supported the annexation and said that he hoped that KCMSD would disappear via annexations within a 10-year span.
 The teachers' union of Kansas City opposed the move.
 Gwendolyn Grant, the head of the Urban League of Greater Kansas City, supported the move; she said it would make the KCMSD school board more racially homogeneous and therefore reduce tensions within the school board.
 In November 2007 84% of voting residents within Independence and 66% of voting residents within Kansas City approved the transfer.
 Jim Hinson, the superintendent of the Independence district, believed that the KCMO district fought the annexation because it was a "pride issue" and because the KCMO district feared that other parts of the district could secede.

-In April 2008 the Kansas City Missouri School District Buildings Corp. sued to receive a declaratory judgment on the value of the Independence buildings.
-In July 2008 Missouri Commissioner of Education D. Kent King asked for KCMSD to give up the schools.
-During that month a judge ruled that Independence had a right to control the seven transferred schools and the closed Anderson Campus.
-In August 2008 the Independence School District wired more than $12.8 million dollars to the Kansas City, Missouri district.
+In April 2008, the Kansas City Missouri School District Buildings Corp. sued to receive a declaratory judgment on the value of the Independence buildings.
+In July 2008, Missouri Commissioner of Education D. Kent King asked for KCMSD to give up the schools.
+During that month, a judge ruled that Independence had a right to control the seven transferred schools and the closed Anderson Campus.
+In August 2008, the Independence School District wired more than $12.8 million dollars to the Kansas City, Missouri district.
 The building transfer was completed.